 Height: 15 feet

 Hardiness Zone: 10a

 Widely grown as an annual in colder areas, this variety will grow up to 4 feet in one season; in frost free areas it can become a very large shrub; stunning multicolor leaves are impressive in the garden, or containers; overwinter indoors in a bright spot

-Jacob's Coat has attractive plum purple-variegated dark green foliage with hints of red which emerges coppery-bronze in spring.
+Jacob's Coat has attractive plum purple-variegated dark green foliage with hints of red which emerges coppery-bronze in spring on a plant with an upright spreading habit of growth.
 The serrated oval leaves are highly ornamental and remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Jacob's Coat is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.